uopsych/summeR-bootcamp-2020/content/home/logistics.md

   icon = "r-project"
   icon_pack = "fab"
   name = "RStudio Cloud"
-  description = "Where you can find workshop exercises"
+  description = "Where you will be working hands-on with R through interactive exercises"

 [[feature]]
   icon = "slack"
   icon_pack = "fab"
   name = "Slack"
-  description = "For communicating outside of the workshop"
+  description = "For communicating outside of the workshop (use channel #bootcamp2020)"

 [[feature]]
   icon = "github"
   icon_pack = "fab"
   name = "Github repo"
-  description = "For accessing all workshop materials"
+  description = "For accessing source code of all workshop materials"

 +++